What Are Silverfish?

 Problems that silverfish do cause and why keeping them out of your home is important is they contaminate food stored in pantry areas and chew on and damage things in your home like books, wallpaper, stored clothes, and rugs.

 Why do I have a silverfish problem?

 Usually, silverfish cause us no issues when living outside, it is only when they move inside, seeking damp living conditions that they become a problem.
 Silverfish love to eat and feed on a variety of things including cellulose, glue, dead insects, and dry goods stored in the pantry.

 Living outside in damp dark areas, the soil and garden areas around foundations often makes for a perfect habitat for silverfish.
 If it becomes too hot and dry for them to live comfortably outside they migrate indoors.
-Silverfish are able to live for many months without food as long as there is water available.
+Silverfish can live for many months without food as long as there is water available.

-Common entry points for silverfish include through pieces of cracked or water damaged door trim, through cracks in the foundation, and under basement or sliding glass doors that do not have a tight seal.
+Common entry points for silverfish include cracked or water-damaged door trim, cracks in the foundation, and under basement or sliding glass doors that do not have a tight seal.

 Where will I find silverfish?

 Silverfish have high moisture needs and seek out cool damp areas to nest.
 Kitchens, bathrooms, laundry rooms, and basements attract silverfish.
 They like to gather around drains, vents, air-conditioning units, and areas under sinks.

 Finding silverfish in your home is significant not only because you need to address the silverfish infestation but because areas of moisture in your home attract other more dangerous pests including roaches, termites, and other wood-damaging insects.